Ousted Myanmar ambassador appeals for UK government help

 He told reporters from behind the padlocked gates of his residence in northwest London on Thursday that he is “not going to go today” and intends to stay despite orders from his former staff that he has to move out.

-The former diplomat had called for the release of former elected leader Aung San Suu Kyi, who was detained after the military took power in a coup on Feb.
-1.
+The former diplomat had criticized the Feb.1 coup in his country and called for the release of former elected leader Aung San Suu Kyi, who was detained after the military took power.

 Asked what he would do over the next few days, he replied: “Who can tell?
 The last time they seized the embassy without warning, so I need to be careful.”

-He did not elaborate on what kind of help he wanted from the British government.
+He only spoke briefly to reporters and did not elaborate on what kind of help he wanted from the British government.

 Britain Foreign Secretary Dominic Raab said last week he condemned the “bullying actions of the Myanmar military regime in London.”